Global Science and Technology Program

-- be awarded a $3000 scholarship to assist with travel costs.
+- be awarded a $3000 scholarship.
 (The scholarship will only be provided once travel arrangements have been organised and the course of study approved by the Faculty and Deakin International).

 - be required to complete Deakin University's Global Citizenship Program.

 What courses are compatible with the program?